 There are times when what we would like to create for your smile is just not possible, or perhaps additional preliminary treatment is necessary.
 For example, orthodontics, bone grafting or facial surgery might be recommended to achieve your desired result.
 Photo imaging is a smart way to evaluate possibilities from both the patient’s and the doctor’s viewpoint.

 It was great.
 Each staff member greeted me and they walked me through the whole office.
 I highly recommend Studio Dentistry.
 They are great!!

 Would you rather just view close-up ‘before’ and ‘after’ photo galleries?
 If so, select click button below.

 As a patient in our office, you will notice that photography is one of our most important tools.
 We use photography for diagnosis, treatment planning, patient consultation, laboratory communication, marketing and in the professional learning environment.
 One of the highlights of changing a smile is our portrait appointment, usually a few weeks after treatment is complete.
-You may also note that Dr. Strain enjoys photography as a hobby.
-You can see more of that here.

 Here is an example of how photo imaging can be applied.
 The patient came to our office for a consultation regarding the appearance of four old crowns (caps) on her four upper front teeth.
 She had considerable other dentistry completed in her mouth.
 From a dentist’s point of view, the issues in regards to making the patient happy are as follows: